solo-io/workshops/smh/README.md

 ## Lab 4 : Deploy the Bookinfo demo app

-Run the following commands to deploy the app on the first cluster:
+Run the following commands to deploy the bookinfo app on the first cluster:

 ```bash
 kubectl --context kind-kind2 label namespace default istio-injection=enabled